-Beginning in 10th grade, you will have a chance to select your advisor and are able to remain with this person for your entire career in upper school.
-Your advisor is a teacher with whom you have a close trusting relationship--your formal or informal advisor.
-This person is the equivalent to a faculty coach who is here to help you navigate your daily life at TH.
-He/She can advise you academically and personally.
+Beginning in 10th grade, you will have a chance to select your advisor and are able to remain with this person for your entire career in Upper School.
+Your advisor is a teacher with whom you have a close trusting relationship—your formal or informal advisor.
+This person is the equivalent to a faculty coach who is here to help you navigate your daily life at THS.
+He/She/They can advise you academically and personally.

 Your advisor will also have other advisees, which makes up your advisory.
 Advisories are mixed-grade level, so you may be in an advisory group with freshmen, sophomores, juniors and seniors.
-Advisories meet once every several days in groups (usually of 8 students to 1 faculty member), but you should consult your advisor whenever you have a question or encounter a rough spot in the road.
+Advisories meet once every several days in groups (usually of eight students to one faculty member), but you should consult your advisor whenever you have a question or encounter a rough spot in the road.

 Senior Mentors are a select group of students who are chosen by the Dean of Students and/or Head Class Advisors to assist new students entering Tower Hill.
-The group is led by a Senior who will coordinate activities throughout the year for Senior Mentors and their buddy groups.
-Buddy groups will consist of 3 to 4 new students per group.
+The group is led by a senior who will coordinate activities throughout the year for Senior Mentors and their buddy groups.
+Buddy groups will consist of three to four new students per group.

 The Teaching and Learning Center (TLC)